ZG79/zg79.github.io/class-04.md

   For responsive design, it's generally better to use relative positioning techniques, such as relative and static positioning, rather than absolute or fixed positioning.
 This is because relative positioning is more flexible and responsive to changes in screen size and orientation.

    Using relative positioning techniques like relative or static positioning, in combination with flexible layout techniques like CSS Grid or Flexbox, can help you create more responsive, adaptive designs that adjust to different screen sizes and device types.

+  ## JavaScript

+  ### Describe the difference between a function declaration and a function invocation.
+  - A function declaration is a statement that defines a function and its parameters, but does not actually execute it.
+  - A function invocation, on the other hand, is the act of calling a function and causing it to execute.
+When a function is invoked, its code is executed and the result, if any, is returned.

+  ### What is the difference between a parameter and an argument?

+  a parameter is a variable that is defined in a function's declaration, while an argument is the value that is passed to the function when it is called.